unit-io/unitdb/docs/about.md

 - The put request is parsed, packed and appended to a tinyBatch buffer.
 - Topic is parsed into parts and added to the lookup Trie.
 Contract is added to the first part of the parts in the lookup Trie.
-- The data is added to the memdb block cache.
+- The data is added to the block cache.
 - The tinyBatch is appended to the WAL in cyclic order.
 - The last offset of topic from timeWindow block is added to the Trie.
 - Data is written to disk using block sync.
-- The memdb block cache is updated with free offset.
-The memdb block cache shrinks if it reaches target size.
+- The block cache is updated with free offset.
+The block cache shrinks if it reaches target size.
 - When data is successfully written to WAL, a response confirms the write request was successful.

 Blocks sync writes the timeWindow blocks, index blocks, and data blocks to disk.